Madho Singh I: Death

 He died in 1768 after a rule of 17 years after contracting dysentery after a battle with Jawahar Singh.
-Madho Singh's wife, the Maharani Chundawat who belonged to the Chundawat clan, was the daughter of Rawat Jaswant Singh of Deogarh, and ruled Jaipur following his death as his heir, Prithvi Singh II was only five years old at the time.
-Following Prithvi Singh's death, her son Pratap Singh succeeded to the throne.
+Madho Singh's queen, Chundawatji who belonged to the Chundawat clan, was the daughter of Rawat Jaswant Singh of Deogarh, ruled Jaipur along with her father following her deceased husband's death as the new ruler, Sawai Prithvi Singh II was only five years old at the time.
+Following Prithvi Singh's death, her second son Sawai Pratap Singh succeeded to the throne.

-Cultural Contributions
+Cultural contributions

 His contribution to the field of art, architecture, town-planning, literature and religion was remarkable.
-He founded the well planned city of Sawai Madhopur and the well planned town of Sri Madhopur, built several palaces including Madho Niwas in the Chandra Mahal complex of the City Palace, Madho Vilas the leisure palace in the centre of Jai Mahal, the Sisodia Rani ka Bagah (Queens gardens) as well as several beautiful temples.
+He founded the well planned walled-city of Sawai Madhopur and the well planned town of Sri Madhopur, built several palaces including Madho Niwas in the Chandra Mahal complex of the City Palace, Madho Vilas the leisure palace in the centre of Jai Mahal, the Sisodia Rani Bagh (Queens' Gardens) as well as several temples.
 The painting atelier (surathkhana) was rejuvenated and a variety of court scenes and several portraits were painted there.
 He patronized Sportsmen of his State and even sent them to other places within the country to take part in competitions.
 Likewise, he sent artists from his State to other places to exhibit their skills and produce.
 He was fond of watching elephant fights, bullfights and other similar sports.
 He had Shaikh Sadi's Gulistan translated into Sanskrit.
 A few Sanskrit works were also attributed to him.
 Many dramas and poetic works were written under his patronage such as Veli Rukmani, Madhav Natakam, Madahava Vijaikavyama, Rajaritinirupana, Sataka, etc. Greatest contribution, at the end of his reign was political stability in the state of Jaipur.